x14gauravg/DynamoAbstraction/README.md

 # DynamoDB Database Helper using Enhanced Client

-DynamoDB Database Helper - refer to package com.ppe.db.helper.
-Ignore other packages because those packages use code from Old DynamoDB CLient and DynamoMapper.
-The "EHelper" class in package com.ppe.db.helper is the primary one with all functions for transactions, get, put and query.
+DynamoDB Database Helper - refer to package com.gauravg.dynamo.helper  The "EHelper" class in package com.gauravg.dynamo.helper is the primary one with all functions for transactions, get, put and query.

 I am using FakeCustomer class in the same package com.ppe.db.helper which has few annotations applied.
 Some of these annotations are provided by Enhanced Client Library.
 However, there are few which i have custom built.
 These annotations are also part of package com.ppe.db.helper package.